Informed Opinions amplifies the voices of women and gender-diverse individuals for a more democratic Canada.

 Media Action (previously MediaWatch) is a national, non-profit charitable organization that has been using research and education to advocate for the improved portrayal and representation of women and girls in the media since 1980.

-In 2010, former longtime president Shari Graydon founded Informed Opinions as a project of Media Action with the aim of bridging the gender gap in Canadian public discourse by 2025.
+In 2010, former longtime president Shari Graydon created Informed Opinions as a project of Media Action with the aim of bridging the gender gap in Canadian public discourse.
 Since 2010, Informed Opinions has helped amplify the voices of more than 2,500 women across Canada, supporting them in sharing their insights and analysis with a broader public.